 The supplies you’ll need to make this minimal plant propagation wall:

 We decided we wanted the design to be minimal and sort of blend into the room.
-So we chose to paint the shelves the same color of white as the walls.
+So we chose to paint the shelves the same color, white as the walls.

 - 2″ screws